kriasoft/Folder-Structure-Conventions/README.md

 ### Documentation files

-Often it is beneficial to include some reference data into the project, such as Reach-Text Format (RTF) documentation, which is usually stored into the `docs` or, less commonly, into the `doc` folder.
+Often it is beneficial to include some reference data into the project, such as Rich Text Format (RTF) documentation, which is usually stored into the `docs` or, less commonly, into the `doc` folder.

     .